BlasBenito/distantia/README.md

 Without taking into account these *NA* values, the Pearson correlation of the interpolated ages with the real ones is 0.9984.

+**IMPORTANT:** the interpretation of the interpolated ages requires a careful consideration.
+Please, don’t do it blindly, because this algorithm has its limitations.
+For example, significant hiatuses in the data can introduce wild variations in interpolated ages.